 So, if you want to avoid hidden rows, the default system of copying and pasting will dishearten you.
 So get out of this issue, I will show you 2 ways to bypass this problem.
 Keep reading.

-1. Using Go to Special to Skip Hidden Cells When Pasting
+1. Using Go to Special to Skip Hidden Cells When Pasting in Excel

 In the first approach, I will use the Go to Special dialog box to select only the visible rows ignoring all the hidden rows.
 Thus, pasting data will ignore all the invisible rows.